 How can dermal fillers work for me?

-Dermal fillers can help to fill out lines and wrinkles around your mouth, eyes, nose, and forehead;
+Dermal fillers can help to fill out lines and wrinkles around your mouth, eyes, nose, as well as forehead;

-· Lip Fillers – give your mouth a fuller form by enhancing the lips to produce better definition and a plumper appearance; and
+· Lip Fillers – give your mouth a fuller form by enhancing the lips to produce better definition as well as a plumper appearance

 How long does a treatment take/last?

 A dermal filler treatment usually takes around 30-45 minutes.
 For lip enhancements, topical anaesthetic cream will be applied for longer to reduce any discomfort.